TO THE MEMBERS OF OMKAR SPECIALITY CHEMICALS LIMITED

 DECLARATION BY INDEPENDENT DIRECTORS:

-All Independent Directors of the Company have given declarations that they meet thecriteria of independence as laid down under Section 149(6) of the Act and Regulation16(1)(b) of the SEBI Listing Regulations 2015.
-In the opinion of the Board they fulfillthe conditions of independence as specified in the Act and the Rules made there under andare independent of the management.
+All Independent Directors of the Company have given declarations that they meet thecriteria of Independence as laid down under Section 149(6) of the Act and Regulation16(1)(b) of the SEBI Listing Regulations 2015.
+In the opinion of the Board in the Actand the Rules made there under and are independent of thetheyfulfilltheconditionsofindependenceasspecified management.

 BOARD MEETINGS HELD DURING THE YEAR: